 The scene on the beach was like a carnival – Malaysian holidaymakers splashed and swam in the sea (some fully clothed), kids built sandcastles, couples walked hand-in-hand along the sand, all to the droning soundtrack of squadrons of rental jetskis.

 The sun was setting in shades of oranges and purples.
 It was nice to just watch the scene unfold before our eyes.
 When the sun touched the sea and the heat of the day was gone, we decided to go back.

 We were staying in the coolest guesthouse we’d ever rented.
 It was in a village, and surrounded on all sides by rice paddies.
 The best part of the cabin was the huge balcony, with hammocks and chairs and anti-mosquito coils giving off scented smoke from large, ceramic frog sculptures.

 A fridge was plugged in out on the deck, and a kettle for tea.
 The bungalow was all of a rich, dark timber, creaking underfoot, with a huge king sized bed occupying most of the space, and a low thatched roof.

 The balcony wrapped around the cabin, wide and spacious, with flimsy wooden shutters that rolled down to shut out the night.
 We could hear the sounds of chittering bats and of tropical rain pattering through the foliage outside, whilst local cats climbed around, hunting insects.

 A fan was whirring on the left.
-Cindy swayed back and forth in a soft hammock, preparing our next episode of The Walking Dead.
+Cindy swayed back and forth in a soft hammock, preparing our next episode of The Walking Dead in the patchy wi-fi.
 I sank into a musty old armchair and took a bite of watermelon.
-Today was relax day.
-Tomorrow – adventure!
+Today was relaxation day.